The filter of interpretability types of Hobby-McKenzie varieties is prime: Free relational structures and clone homomorphisms

-In the preceding lemma, we constructed a special compatible relational structure of a variety $\var V$ where $\var V$ obeys some general assumption.
-In the following lemma, we tighten the grip, and construct, in some sense, an even nicer compatible relational stucture of such a variety $\var V$.
+The preceding lemma, for a non-trivial variety $\var V$ and a reflexive relational structure $\mS$, yields some useful properties of a special compatible relational structure in $\var V$.
+Our next lemma gives similar properties for, in some sense, an even nicer compatible relational structure in $\var V$.